|Home||Pauline's Pages||Howto Articles||Uniquely NZ||Small Firms||Search|

 From the Booklet "The Tokomaru Steam Engine Museum", reproduced with the authority of the copyright owners © C & E Stevenson

-Excerpts from the Booklet "The Tokomaru Steam Engine Museum" - copyright © C & E Stevenson
+Booklet - "The Tokomaru Steam Engine Museum" © C and E Stevenson